 You can trade Bitcoin 24/7.
 No matter where you are in the world, there are crypto exchanges that are active and can facilitate transactions.
 However, there are certain times of the day when prices are more volatile and some brokers charge overnight fees, so do your research to ensure that you’re making trades at the optimum times.

-- Learn more about the history of Bitcoin and its price.
+- Learn more about the history of Bitcoin

 - Learn how to trade Bitcoin Cash, Ripple, Verge, and ZCash.